ziran-xu/movie-finder/README.md

 This app searches the OMDB API for movies.

-Each search result displays the movie poster, title year of release and a button.
+Each search result displays the movie poster, title, year of release and a button.
 Clicking the button currently does nothing.

 Updates to the search term should update the result list.